Before You Install Sentry

 Cloudera recommends that for each Sentry host, you have 2.25 GB memory per million objects in the Hive database.
 Hive objects include servers, databases, tables, partitions, columns, URIs, and views.

-The amount of memory required for Sentry increases linearly as the number of objects in the Hive database increases.
+The amount of memory that Sentry requires increases linearly as the number of objects in the Hive database increases.
 The graph below shows the memory required for Sentry based on the number of Hive objects.Sentry Memory Usage Based on Hive Objects